pesterhazy/double-bundle/README.md

 Demonstration of the "double-bundle" approach to integrating NPM dependencies into ClojureScript projects

+# PLEASE NOTE

+This repository is no longer maintained.
+Please refer to the [cljs-spa-example](https://github.com/pesterhazy/cljs-spa-example) project instead.

 ## Overview

 You can integrate NPM dependencies in a Clojurescript project by building a separate bundle using webpack.
 The resulting application contains two bundles: